sherif-abdallah/Strong-password-Generator/Package/README.rst

 Credits
 -------

-This package was created with [http://sherif.rf.gd/](Sherif Abdullah)
+This package was created with Sherif Abdullah